petermcloughlin/DjangoDogGroomers/README.md

 The deployed site can be accessed [here](https://django-dog-groomers-79f623645af8.herokuapp.com/) .

 ## UX
+### Planning
-The design approach was to create a simple, user friendly site, allowing the user options to view  its content, register, login and make bookings in a seamless , simplistic way.
+The design approach was to create a simple, user friendly site, allowing the user options to view its content, register, login and make bookings in a seamless, simplistic way.
 Before any coding of the site took place, as a part of the planning stage, I created an initial wireframe to conceptually build a visual display of the aplication.
  - Home Page
   - ![HomePage](/documentation/Wireframes/Home_Page.PNG)